For Employees & Individuals — Your Path Back to Work

 • You are responsible for completing all recommended treatment in good faith.

-• Paul remains available throughout your treatment to answer questions and provide guidance.
+• I'll remain available throughout your treatment / education to answer questions and provide guidance!

 5